 2) Devise a time-bound, actionable plan with provisions for planned reviews

 Most of the PIPs lack regularity in their implementation phase.
 This is the result of poor planning at the beginning.
 The managers looking after the program need to take reviews at fixed intervals.
 These meetings can also include the HR personnel and peers as they have direct exposure to the market.
 The employee on improvement program may need help on ground level like telecalling etiquettes or in deal closure.
 Therefore, make sure to render a dynamic action plan that garners active support in case of help required at any level.
 Holding meetings also affirm their trust in the organization’s efforts.
-It is highly recommend to integrate these plans with your payroll software to streamline coordination.
+It is highly recommended to integrate these plans with your cloud-based payroll software to streamline coordination.

 3) Provide on-field support and discuss improvements openly